 Picking a transmitter that has a USB port for computer connection is a huge advantage with FPV sim’s.
 For example both the Frsky Taranis X9D and QX7 are “plug and play” solutions for many computer platforms.
 When connecting with a USB cable, it simply shows as a game Joystick in Device Manager.

-Some TX such as the the Flysky i6 and Turnigy 9X don’t have a USB port and might require a USB simulator adapter which connects to the trainer port.
+Some TX such as the the Flysky i6 and Turnigy 9X don’t have a USB port and might require a trainer port to USB adapter.
 Do the research for the particular transmitter you have, google is your friend :)

 Popular FPV Simulators for Racing

-There are more and more FPV Drone simulators emerging in the market.
-I’m listing the most popular FPV Racing Sim’s here, which are designed specifically for FPV Drone Racing and Acro Freestyle flying.
+These listed flight simulators are the most popular ones, and they are designed specifically for Drone Racing and Acro Freestyle flying.

 |Price||Changeable Physics||Multi-player||Track Editor||Platform||Link|